duan2071/tof_process_public/box_measure/Xavier-NX/README.md

 ```
 sudo apt install ./aditof-camera_0.0.1_arm64_nx.deb
 ```
-This step is required only if not done before or for a different application and will install required modules to run the camera.
+This step installs the modules required to run the camera and needs to be done only once per system.

 ```
 sudo apt install ./box-measure_0.0.4_arm64_nx.deb